MaxWarman/adventOfCode2022/README.md

-# Reposiroty for my AoC 2022 solutions
+# Repository for my Advent of Code 2022 solutions